strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 While this change is not directly related to Kafka 4.0, we decided to use the disruption caused by the other changes to also deprecate and remove support of the [_Storage class overrides_](https://strimzi.io/docs/operators/0.42.0/full/deploying.html#storage_class_overrides).
 They are deprecated as of Strimzi 0.43.0.
 And they will be completely ignored in Strimzi `0.4z`.
-If you are using _storage class overrides_ today, you can replace them by using multiple node pools with different storage classes each.
+If you are using storage class overrides today, you can replace them by using multiple node pools, each with a different storage class.
 This change will allow us to simplify the code and the Strimzi API.
 That will make Strimzi easier to maintain and add more new features.